-Sonicare have put much effort in making their toothbrush as comfortable and easy to use as possible.
-Their brush heads are small, just like manual brushes, they are relatively less noisy when in use and they have an easy-start feature that reduces the number of rotations the bristles make to enable a new user get accustomed to using electric toothbrush.
+Sonicare have put much effort into making their toothbrush as comfortable and easy to use as possible.
+Their brush heads are small, just like manual brushes, they are relatively less noisy when in use and they have an easy-start feature that reduces the number of rotations the bristles make to enable a new user get accustomed to using the electric toothbrush.

 All these efforts and features make it easy for you to effortlessly transition from using a manual toothbrush to an electric one.
-My research of hundreds of customer feedback indicates that many people find Sonicare toothbrushes more comfortable to use than Oral B. In my opinion this is why Sonicare brushes are still popular, in spite of their relatively higher price point compared to Oral B.
+My research of hundreds of customer feedback indicates that many people find Sonicare toothbrushes more comfortable to use than Oral B., In my opinion, this is why Sonicare brushes are still popular, in spite of their relatively higher price point compared to Oral B.

 Oral B brushes especially the top end ones have classy features like Bluetooth connectivity and the wireless Smartguide that tracks your brushing progress.
 Most have a visual digital timer.
 They have differently designed brush heads and generally look more modern and cool.

-Sonicare on the other part have a simpler look.
+Sonicare on the other part has a simpler look.
 They look like traditional manual brushes.
 Its high end brushes like the FlexCare Platinum also have additional features like charging glass (DiamondClean), USB connectivity and smart sensors that have Bluetooth connectivity.

 Ultra Violet Sanitizer

-Philips Sonicare introduced UV Sanitizer in their top end models.
+Philips Sonicare introduced UV Sanitizer in their top-end models.
 The UV sanitizer ensures that your toothbrush is 100% of free of germs and bacteria.